 Recommended ultrasonic skin devices

-This is a fairly common treatment to find at medical spas, estheticians, and other facialists.
+This is actually a fairly common treatment to find at medical spas, estheticians, and other facialists.
 Often, it’s not a standalone treatment but rather part of a larger facial.
 It’s used to deep clean the skin and exfoliate in preparation for a mask or massage.

 But because of its simplicity and portability, ultrasonic devices are also a really good option for an at-home device to pick up.
 It’s pretty safe and difficult to do wrong.